Here are some claims about how grades (GPA) and test scores (ACT) predict success in college.

 - Poverty (average poverty rate in the student’s census block)

-For the students who enrolled in a 4-year college, they recorded four variables about that college:
+For the students who enrolled in a 4-year college, they recorded four college variables:

 - The number of students at the college